immutable/ts-immutable-sdk/examples/orderbook/fulfill-listing-with-nextjs/README.md

 3. Filter listings based on criteria:
    - NFT Contract Address: The contract address of the ERC1155 token
    - Currency Type: The type of currency (Native or ERC20) you'd like to receive for the item
+4. Provide the number of units to fill
-4. Click on the "Buy" button
+5. Click on the "Submit" button
-5. Approve the settlement contract to transfer tokens on your behalf
+6. Approve the settlement contract to transfer tokens on your behalf
-6. If successful, the listing will be created and the order ID will be displayed
+7. If successful, the listing will be fulfilled
-7. If unsuccessful, an error message will be displayed
+8. If unsuccessful, an error message will be displayed

 ## Required Environment Variables